 Disclaimer: Partnerships & affiliate links help us create better content.
 Learn how.

 As the name implies, HideMyAss (HMA) is marketed as one of the best VPN providers if you’re hoping to obfuscate your connection.
-When it comes to speeds and streaming they promise the world, but how does it measure up in reality?
-Are they really ‘the biggest VPN network in the world’ as they claim?
+When it comes to speeds and streaming they make various promises, but how does it measure up in reality?
+Are they really “the biggest VPN network in the world” as they claim?

-Here’s everything you could possibly need to know about HMA, with lots of information about the service found in our extensive review.
+Here’s everything you could possibly need to know about this provider, with lots of information about its performance and features in our extensive HMA VPN review.

 They have made a number of grandiose claims in recent years, but as I found while testing, a lot of them hold water.
-For example, they do offer superior speeds, as well as access to key streaming platforms worldwide.
-They’re now audited by an independent security firm, and HMA updated their ‘no logs’ policy in 2020.
+For example, they do offer fantastic connection speeds and successfully grant users access to key streaming platforms worldwide.
+They’re now audited by an independent security firm, and HMA updated its no-logs policy in 2020.

-They’re held back by flaws which we’ll get into below, but it’s perfect if you’re looking for a VPN to compliment your online entertainment needs.
-However, despite some improvement in recent years, they’re still lacking when it comes to protecting their users’ privacy fully.
+They’re held back by a couple of flaws which we’ll get into below, but it’s perfect if you’re looking for a VPN to compliment your online entertainment needs.
+Granted, despite some improvement in recent years, they’re still lacking when it comes to protecting their users’ privacy fully.
 Keep reading to learn more.

-A genuine success story, HMA was acquired by AVG Technologies for ‘$40 million with a $20 million earn-out upon achievement of milestones in 2015’.
+A genuine success story, HMA was acquired by AVG Technologies for $40 million with a $20 million earn-out if certain milestones were met in 2015.
 HMA became part of Avast after its 2016 acquisition of AVG Technologies, which is where we are in terms of current ownership today.

 It’s been a wild ride, but is there any link to Cator’s original aim?
-HideMyAss is still one of the better VPNs if you want to access blocked websites, but Avast has faced a number of recent controversies surrounding privacy and the collection of user data.
+HMA is still one of the better VPNs if you want to access blocked websites, but Avast has faced a number of recent controversies surrounding privacy and the collection of user information.

-Put simply, their browser extensions were discovered to be collecting detailed user data, including browsing history and behavior, and sending it to a remote server.
-They collected this information about their 400 million users, repackaging it “into various different products that are then sold to many of the largest companies in the world.”
+Put simply, their browser extensions were discovered to be collecting detailed user data, including browsing history and online behavior, while sending it to a remote server.
+They collected this information from 400 million users, repackaging it “into various different products that are then sold to many of the largest companies in the world.”

 Pros & Cons

-We’ve weighed up the pros and cons, giving you a bite-size overview of what to expect from the HMA VPN.
+We’ve vetted its pros and cons, giving you a quick overview of what to expect from the HMA VPN.

 HMA VPN knows its strengths and hones in on them.
-Below we lay out the main pros HideMyAss includes in its service:
+Below, we lay out the main pros worth noting:

-- HMA has an extensive server network, including coverage in Asia and Africa
+- Extensive server network including coverage in Asia and Africa

-- Great for streaming, including Hulu and US Netflix
+- Excellent service for streaming, unblocking sites like Hulu and US Netflix

 - Good customer service